valekuro/stargazers/README.md

 ## Theme folder
 The folder contains theme.ts file whit colors and borderRadius used in the app.
 This folder could contains all styles in common between components.
 ## __tests__ folder
-In this folder there are component tests.
+In this folder there are component tests realized with a JavaScript Testing Framework called Jest.

 # Stargazers Project
 ## Search screen